 At home, if you chose fusible interfacing, test the combination on a good-size scrap before using it in your final project.

-Follow the manufacturer's directions and allow the sample to cool and check the fuse as well as the smoothness of the fuse.
+Follow the manufacturer's directions and allow the sample to cool.
+Check the fuse as well as the smoothness of the fuse.
 Also, check that none of the fusing has seeped through the fabric.